TanStack Start: A Mental Model for Next.js Developers

 }More explicit, more composable — but also more setup.
 If you are used to the ergonomics of Next.js form actions for simple mutations, TanStack's approach feels heavier until you have TanStack Form set up as a standard.

-Next.js has route.ts files for API endpoints:
+Next.js has route.ts files for API endpoints; TanStack Start uses createServerFileRoute for the same purpose:

 // app/api/posts/route.ts — Next.js